Deep-cycle battery: Recycling

-According to the Battery Council International (BCI)a lead–acid battery industry trade groupthe vast majority of deep-cycle batteries on the market today are lead acid batteries.
+According to the Battery Council International (BCI)a lead–acid battery industry trade groupthe vast majority of deep-cycle batteries on the market as of 2012 were lead acid batteries.
 BCI says lead acid batteries are recycled 98% by volume, 99.5% by weight.
 According to BCI, the plastic cases, lead plates, sulfuric acid, solder, and other metals are 100% recovered for reuse.
 BCI says the only part of a battery that is not recyclable is the paper separators that wrap the plates (due to the acid bath the paper sits in, the fiber length is reduced so far that it cannot be rewoven).

 BCI says that, industry wide, there is a greater than 98% rate of recovery on all lead acid batteries sold in the United States, resulting in a virtually closed manufacturing cycle.